oneapi-src/oneDNN/doc/advanced/dpcpp_backends.md

 ### Level Zero Backend Support

-@note
-    Currently, oneDNN does not support Level Zero on Windows.

 Level Zero backend support is optional.
 Additional dependencies include [Level Zero headers](https://github.com/oneapi-src/level-zero/) and should be handled by the user.
 Level Zero backend support is enabled implicitly if CMake is able